 How Many Grams of Protein Do I Need?

 The amount of protein you need is going to depend on your goals and lifestyle.
-So, you'll start by defining your goals and recognizing what's realistic for where you currently are.
+So, to understand how much protein you should get, start by defining your goals and recognizing what's realistic for where you currently are.

 A daily protein intake of 0.8 grams per kilogram of body weight is adequate for general health and overall well-being.
 This could also be a good starting point if this is the first time you've focused on protein.